omniupdate/example-code-tags/readme.md

  - Tags are not site specific and are shared across an account.
  - Tags can be managed under **Setup > Tags**, but can be created directly from individual pages as well.
  - You can create groupings of tags called collections, or merge tags together to consolidate them.
  - Tag Access for directories can be utilized to control which tags can be applied to any pages or files within the directory.
-More information on Tag Access Settings can be found on the [OU Campus Support Site](https://support.omniupdate.com/learn-ou-campus/administration/access/tag-access.html).
+More information about the XSL API for Tag Management can be found on the [OU Campus API Reference Site](https://developers.omniupdate.com/).